 Polyester

-If you’re on a budget, want an extra layer of privacy, and are health conscious; polyester can be your best material for a shower liner.
+If you’re on a budget, want an extra layer of privacy, and are health conscious, polyester can be your best material for a liner.

-Polyester doesn’t have any PVC content at all and is machine washable and is also quite affordable.
+Polyester doesn’t have any PVC content at all is machine washable, and is also quite affordable.

-This material is also opaque which means you get to enjoy some privacy while enjoying the benefits of keeping the water inside the shower or tub area.
+This material is also opaque, which means you get to enjoy some privacy while enjoying the benefits of keeping the water inside the enclosure or tub area.

 For Shower Curtains